icy/google-group-crawler/README.md

 **Warning**: It seems Google Team has changed their output structure to prevent crawlers.
 Sometimes this tool works fine, sometimes it doesn't.
-Feel free to report and/or send path to improve the project.
+Feel free to report and/or send patch to improve the project.

 ## Table of contents